Glenn McCrory: British and Commonwealth champion

 The Adams win provided the springboard for a run of form which would take him first to the Commonwealth cruiserweight title and then to the British.
 Four straight victories set him up for a shot at Zambian Chisanda Mutti, the reigning Commonwealth champion, in Gateshead, Tyne and Wear on 4 September 1987.
-The fight went the distance with McCrory picking up a points win.
+The fight went the distance with McCrory picking up a point win.
 In January 1988 he defended his title for the first time and picked up the British belt with a win over Tee Jay in Wandsworth.
 A further defence of both titles occurred in April 1988 when he returned to Gateshead to defeat challenger Lou Gent.

 World champion

 Three more wins over journeymen opponents followed the Gent victory before, in June 1989, McCrory challenged Patrick Lumumba for the vacant IBF cruiserweight title, winning the belt via a unanimous points decision.
 He made one defence of the belt against Siza Makathini in October 1989 before losing it to American Jeff Lampkin in March 1990.